swift-server/guides/docs/memory-leaks-and-usage.md

 0x00000000000c62ce: test.myFunctionDoingTheAllocation() -> () at crtstuff.c:?
 ```
 ## Debugging transient memory usage with `heaptrack`
-[Heaptrack](https://github.com/KDE/heaptrack) is useful for analyzing memory leaks/usage with less overhead than `valgrind` - but more importantly is also allows for analyzing transient memory usage which may significantly impact performance by putting to much pressure on the allocator.
+[Heaptrack](https://github.com/KDE/heaptrack) is very useful for analyzing memory leaks/usage with less overhead than `valgrind` - but more importantly is also allows for analyzing transient memory usage which may significantly impact performance by putting to much pressure on the allocator.

+In addition to command line acccess, there is a graphical front-end `heaptrack_gui`.

 A key feature is that it allows for diffing between two different runs of your application, making it fairly easy to troubleshoot differences in `malloc` behavior between e.g. feature branches and main.